rhsoi/rhsoinvite/eventsupervisors.md

 ---
 layout: page
 title: Event Supervisors
-subtitle: Check out our 27 wonderful ESs from 15 different states!
+subtitle: Check out our wonderful ESs from over 15 different states!
 If you're interested in ESing for one of the events that doesn't currently have an ES, email us!
 ---
 ## Anatomy & Physiology
 #### Praneeth Kota